Delusion Treatment at Promises

 What Are Delusions?

-Types of Delusions
+Types of Delusional Disorder

-Delusions are also characterized by themes, including:
+Types of delusions are also characterized by themes, including:

 - Delusions of control: a false belief that another person, people or external force controls one’s thoughts, feelings, impulses or behavior